kaykRodr1gu3s/ATT-CK-search/README.md

 ## Overview

 This tool enables you to search for tactics, techniques, and sub-techniques in the MITRE ATT&CK matrix.
+You can see the quantity of tactic in each matrix.

 ---